 2: How do I add to Favorites in Google Chrome?

 The above shows us the full screen shortcuts for windows, Mac, Firefox, Chrome, and Linux.
-Do you’ve still issue with full screen shortcuts?
+Do you still have issues with full screen shortcuts?
 Let us know how you use full-screen apps in the comments!